SkiFire13/master-thesis/chapters/4-implementation.typ

 In this very small example we can see that our implementation is slightly slower.
 However it should be noted that it is also doing slightly more work by bridging the symbolic formulation and the strategy iteration solver, thus masking any potential difference in complexity.

-We then tested the second formula that was used in @flori, which uses the bigger "gossip" labelled transition system, with 9152 states and 183041 transitions.
+We then tested the second formula that was used in @flori, which uses the bigger "gossip" labelled transition system, also an example from mCRL2, with 9152 states and 183041 transitions.
 The formula tested was $nu x. boxx(tt) tt and diam(tt) x$, which represents the lack of deadlocks.
-It should be noted that deadlock formulas that are satisfied, like this one, are a kind of worst case for local algorithms, because they require visiting the whole graph in order to determine whether they are satisfied or not.
+It should be noted that formulas checking for absence of deadlock that are satisfied, like this one, are a worst case for local algorithms because they require visiting the whole graph, thus negating the advantage of local algorithms to visit only the states that are relevant.

 Just like before we first checked it using mCRL2: